vuejs/vue-router/docs/en/essentials/navigation.md

 #### `router.replace(location)`

-It acts like `router.go`, the only difference is that it navigates without pushing a new history entry, as its name suggests - it replaces the current entry.
+It acts like `router.push`, the only difference is that it navigates without pushing a new history entry, as its name suggests - it replaces the current entry.

 | Declarative | Programmatic |
 |-------------|--------------|